How do you figure out your undertone?

-Take a good look at the veins on your wrist for an easy way to determine your undertone.
-If your veins look green, it’s likely you have warm undertones; if they’re blue/purple, you have cool undertones.
-If the veins are colourless or match your skin colour, you most likely have neutral undertones.
+Take a good look at the veins on your wrist under natural light for an easy way to determine your undertone.
+If your veins look green, it is likely you have warm undertones; if they are blue/purple, you have cool undertones.
+If they appear blue/green or match your skin colour, you most likely have neutral undertones.

 First things first, always wear sunscreen.
 Nevertheless, how your skin reacts to UV can also be a big indicator to your undertone.
-Those who burn easily likely have cool undertones; those who tan without burning may have warm undertones.
+Think about when you hit the beach in summer.
+If you easily burn you likely have cool undertones; where those who tan without burning often have warm undertones.

 There are no rules when it comes to accessories, but one metal often looks the most flattering.
 Consider which best suits your skin tone.
 Those with cool undertones tend to suit silver jewellery, and warm tones often are most flattered by gold.
 If you suit both, your undertone is neutral.

 Your skin tone may come across as red, pink, or bluish, and the veins at your wrist appear blue in natural light.
 You tend to burn in the sun, but not tan.
 You look best in silver jewellery.

 Your skin tone could be described as yellow, peachy, and golden, and the veins at your wrist appear green in natural light.
 You look best in gold jewellery.

 Think olive tones or a mix of those above.
 Neutral undertones are a balance of warm and cool tones, so you sometimes burn and sometimes tan, and tend to suit both gold and silver jewellery.